Melissa Cardinal Classic

 Good luck, all!

-I judge and coach primarily LD Debate and Public Forum, though I have done some CX and married a CXer!
+I judge and coach primarily LD Debate and Public Forum, though I have coached some CX, and I married a CXer!
 I have an Extemp Debate paradigm at the bottom also.

 LD Debate: